AndyObtiva/glimmer/README.md

 With `glimmer-dsl-swt` installed, you may want to run `girb` instead of standard `irb` to have SWT preloaded and the Glimmer library required and included for quick Glimmer coding/testing.

-(Note: does not work on Windows at the moment)

 ```
 girb
 ```